EmbodiedCognition/py-c3d/docs/examples.md

 -------

-Editing c3d files is possible by combining the use of `c3d.reader.Reader` and `c3d.writer.Writer` instances through the use of `c3d.reader.Reader.to_writer`.
-Opening a .c3d file stream through a reader instance, `c3d.reader.Reader.to_writer` can be used to create an independent Writer instance containing a heap copy of the file contents.
-Rereading the data frames from the file and inserting into the writer in reverse, a looped version of the .c3d file can be created!
+Editing c3d files is possible by combining the use of `c3d.reader.Reader` and `c3d.writer.Writer` instances through the `c3d.reader.Reader.to_writer` method.
+To edit a file, open a file stream and pass it to a `c3d.reader.Reader` instance.
+Convert it using the `c3d.reader.Reader.to_writer` method to create an independent `c3d.writer.Writer` instance containing a heap copy of the file contents.
+Rereading the data frames from the reader and inserting them in reverse into the writer will then create a looped version of the .c3d file!

     import c3d